ONLINE BSb DEGREE

-You’ll need 120 credits to complete this Bachelor of Science in Business.
+You’ll need 120 credits to complete this Bachelor of Science in Business with a Certificate in Business Analytics program.
 Your course schedule may vary based on transferable credits or credits earned through the University’s Prior Learning Assessment.

-Here’s where you’ll pick up much of your program-specific knowledge.
-By the time you finish these courses, you should have the confidence and skills to succeed in a business environment.
+Here’s where you’ll pick up the bulk of your program-specific knowledge.
+By the time you finish these courses, you should have the confidence and skills needed in a business environment.

 Elective courses allow you to learn about topics you’re interested in.
-That means you’ll have a business bachelor’s degree that’s unique to you and your education goals.
+That means you’ll have a degree that’s unique to you and your education goals.

 Here’s where you’ll pick up the bulk of your program-specific knowledge.
 By the time you finish these courses, you should have the confidence and skills needed in this field.